|

 A. Dacyon, MPSPC president, by July of this year as she told the Faculties of the Tadian campus during a meeting last March

+2007.
 The long overdue implementation of the budget circular has long been the clamor of

 most if not all Faculties of the College especially those on the ranks of Instructor I-III.
+Based on the proposed budget of MPSPC for FY 2007 by the Board of Trustees, salary

 increases of faculty members in accord to their ranks for the 2nd cycle of NBC 461 are included.
 Granting that the budget